cbmira01/NWS/crudTest/readme.md

 ## Synopsis

 crudTest is a small application to study Angular, PHP and MySQL interaction.
+This is a Brooksian "throw-away" project to prepare for a larger web application.

 ## Features
 - Complete test of create, read, update and delete operations in an Angular web app.